bolner/FatCatDB/README.md

 BTW the `LocalDateTime` and `LocalDate` types of [NodaTime](https://github.com/nodatime/nodatime) are added by default to FatCatDB, as this library is the recommended way of dealing with time, instead of the built-in classes of `.NET`.

 If you want to sort by your custom type, then it has to implement the `IComperable` interface.

+You can also overwrite the built-in converters with your own ones.
+Just use the same `RegisterTypeConverter` method as in the above examples.
+You can find the built-in ones in [the constructor of TypeConverterSetup](FatCatDB/TypeConverter.cs).

 # Hinting the query planner